Priya and Nades: The Facts

 Under Australian and international law, it is legal to come to Australia seeking protection from threats to life or freedom.
 It is legal to seek protection whether you come by air or by sea.

-For a long time, Australian politicians have incited fear towards people who come seeking safety by sea by falsely labelling them as “illegal”.
+Some politicians are inciting fear towards people who come seeking safety by sea by falsely labelling them “illegal”.